top of page

 HOW DO I KNOW IF THIS RETREAT IS FOR ME?

 This retreat is for you if you feel ready to do deep inner work in the presence of others.
 While knowledge of IFS (Internal Family Systems) is helpful and recommended, it’s not required.
 What is essential is a willingness to hold space for others’ healing, to witness their journey, and to commit to your own process with openness and courage.
-If you’re ready to turn toward your worries and fears—and the unlimited potential that lies within them—this retreat is for you.

 It’s also a great fit if you’re ready to strengthen your relationship with your parts, build internal secure attachment, and share in the healing process alongside others who are walking a similar path.